nandorojo/moti/docs/docs/api/use-animation-state.md

 It's useful when you:

-1. want the best performance on native, and
+1. want the best performance on native,
-2. know your different animation states ahead of time
+2. know your different animation states ahead of time, and
+3. don't mind using a hook

 ```js
 const animationState = useAnimationState({